Bugs:The Fantastic Adventures of Dizzy

 - Zaks' magical stargate door: The final gate to Zaks' tower may not be a damaging character, but it does throw Dizzy back until you collect the last star.
 If you hit it backwards without all the stars, the door will keep pulling Dizzy against itself, immediately replaying the message about needing the stars every time the message is cleared.
 This might not technically be a soft-lock because Dizzy gets out of it whenever his backwards state wears off, but that could take an extremely long time when only a few frames of action happen after each second that you have to clear the message again.

 This bug stems from the fact that Dizzy actually has two damage counters: the one that's used internally, and the one that's used by the visual damage indicator.
-Hitting Select while the damage bar is lowering/rising causes these two values to go out of sync, which in turn breaks hit detection logic for some entities: ants, mice, crabs, spiders, water droplets, fish and guillotines.
+Hitting Select while the damage bar is lowering/rising causes these two values to go out of sync, which in turn breaks hit detection logic for some entities: ants, mice (except the ones in Keldor City tunnels), crabs, spiders, water droplets, fish and guillotines.
+This is why the glitch is also undone by entering and exiting the Crystal River Rapids minigame or the Zaks' Tower minigame, even if you take no hits in them, since those minigames display the true damage value at all times and not the gradual increases.

 See this video to learn what happens and why in more detail.